relikd/lektor-groupby-plugin/README.md

 A generic grouping / clustering plugin.
 Can be used for tagging or similar tasks.
 The grouping algorithm is performed once.
-Contrary to, at least, cubic runtime if doing the same with Pad queries.

 Install this plugin or modify your Lektor project file: